Annie's

 repair any broken parts or split wood.
 Sharp edges should also be

-eliminated before you go sledding.
-Choose your sledding area
+before you go sledding.
+Choose your sledding area carefully.
+Do

-carefully.
-Do not sled on streets, where you might slide into the
+not sled on streets, where you might slide into

-frozen ponds or lakes if the ice could break under your weight.
+go sledding on frozen ponds or lakes if the ice could break under

 Ice